 - And demonstrated knowledge of how to evolve an organizational system to an Agile one

 The basic minimum is to find someone who is aware of their position as an Agile coach and is striving to be an Agile leader.
 I know that the work we do is very different, so I can’t speak to other’s work.
 But I can speak to ours.

 If you’re a manager interested in unlocking success with Agile, it’s important to find an Agile Coach who can unblock resistance, lead and scale high-performance teams, facilitate, and work with the whole organization.
 You’re in need of an Agile coach who is brilliant with the process and structures of Agile and has extensive leadership training.

 You’re looking for an Agile coach who has developed an evolutionary mindset that shows the leadership capability to evolve an organization.
 A leader who holds the transmission of effective leadership to Be Agile.
-Evolutionary Leaders that create engaged and motivated people who are fast, flexible and delivering results in a complex and ever-changing market.
+Evolutionary Leaders create engaged and motivated people who are fast, flexible and deliver results in a complex and ever-changing market.
 If your organization is looking to create internal capability, we offer extensive training programs beyond CAL1 & CAL2.